 - Blood Pressure Checks are done on the 3rd floor.
 You must have a doctor's order in your records to have a walk-in check.
 Patients can arrive at the 3rd floor front desk anytime from 7:30 a.m.-2 p.m. (except for the lunch hour 11:30 a.m.-1 p.m.)
 Please tell the front desk clerk that your provider requested for you to get a blood pressure check.
 The front desk clerk will look into your electronic medical record (MHS GENESIS) for the order.
 The team nurse will come out and bring you back to the exam room to perform a blood pressure check.
 It will then be recorded in the electronic medical records for your doctor to see it.

 - School Physicals are performed in our Primary Care Clinic.
-Call our appointment line AFTER May 1, 2022, to schedule your school physical at 684-6250.
+Call our appointment line now for AFTER June 1, 2023, to schedule your school physical at 913-684-6250.
 You may not schedule a school physical appointment on the MHS GENESIS Patient Portal.
 If you are PCSing to Fort Leavenworth, we recommend that you get your child's school physical before arriving.
-Start June 6- August 19, 2022, Munson will have dedicated days for school physicals with each team.
+Start June 1- August 19, 2023, Munson will have dedicated days for school physicals with each team.
+Please have the forms filled out with patient information before your appointment.
+For your convenience, we have provided the Kansas and Missouri pre-participation forms on our website (see link above.)
+For other forms that you may need, please go to the school's website and download the forms to use.

 - Please do NOT go to Urgent Care for school physicals, unless you realize that TRICARE will NOT pay for the visit.
 To get a bill paid for in Urgent Care, the beneficiary must be sick and/or addressing an acute issue.
 The bills are submitted using Diagnosis Codes indicating why the patient was seen and what care was provided.
 A routine visit (such as a School Physical) is not considered care based upon sickness.